kmoore1616/WCU-Wind-Tunnel/README.md

 The wind tunnel is controlled through a LabVIEW program (the [VI](#nomenclature)).
 Though non-traditional, LabVIEW was chosen for accessibility among engineers.

+A VI consists of a Front-Panel that hosts controls and data visualization, as well as a Block-Diagram which is the underlying code that runs the program.
+The Front-Panel is all the user will see when the VI is exported as an executable.

 #### Descriptions and Tooltips

 Most components in the VI include tooltips.